 Are siblings allowed to tag along?

-Younger siblings are not permitted in the lesson areas, but from time to time there may be some activities that are appropriate for parents to bring younger siblings along.
+Siblings are not permitted in the lesson areas, but from time to time there may be some activities that are appropriate for parents to bring siblings along.

 Is there a health policy?

-City Kids health policy states that kids who are sick with a runny nose, cold, rash, fever, cough, sore throat, or any other sign of illness stay home until she/he is cleared of symptoms.
+City Kids health policy states that students who are sick with a runny nose, cold, rash, fever, cough, sore throat, or any other sign of illness stay home until they are cleared of symptoms.
 This policy includes residual symptoms.